MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepRunTaskSequence.md

 ### -InputObject

-Specify an object for the task sequence to modify.
+Specify a task sequence object from which to get the **Run Task Sequence** step.
+To get this object, use the [Get-CMTaskSequence](Get-CMTaskSequence.md) cmdlet.

 ```yaml
 Type: IResultObject